Babydoll sheep Australia

 What height should a Babydoll be?

-Currently, our Australian stud book ASSBA does not have a height restriction on Southdown's, but the ASSBA Babydoll breed standard has a height published at 45 to 61cm but Babydolls registered with AABMGS must be under 62 cm.
+Currently, The Australian stud book ASSBA Babydoll breed standard has a height published at 45 to 61cm

 Babydoll sheep diet?
 Our sheep graze on pasture grasses.
 During the summer months when the grass is at its driest our sheep are fed a mixture of local WA sheep pellets and turned out on hay feeders containing our farm-grown meadow hay rolls.